 The Supplier will deliver all services as per this Agreement by dates and to the volume specified in the delivery profile in Schedule 2 and will be subject to milestone reconciliations.

-The delivery profile will be confirmed as soon as practicable, typically at the start of the academic year and will cover approximately 80 Active students - each using the online platform to study a succession of three different qualifications – and a corresponding number of Staff user licences to enable teaching, monitoring and assessment of the students. .
+The delivery profile will be confirmed as soon as practicable, typically at the start of the academic year and will cover approximately 80 Active students - each using the online platform to study a succession of three different qualifications – and a corresponding number of Staff user licences to enable teaching, monitoring and assessment of the students.

 The delivery profile will potentially be frontloaded or backloaded depending on customer needs.